Zikrism: Practices

-Zikris make a pilgrimage (Ziyarat) to Koh-e-Murad, "Mountain of Desire" in Balochi, on the 27th of Ramadan in commemoration of their Mahdi.
+Zikris make pilgrimage (Ziyarat) to Koh-e-Murad, lit.
+'Mountain of Desire' in Balochi, on the 27th of Ramadan in commemoration of the Mahdi.
 They observe this day as a sacred holiday.
 The descendants of the original believers of the Mahdi continue to lead the Zikri community and are known as Murshids.
 Zikris refer to them as Waja as a form of respect.
-Early that morning, Zikris observe Shab-e-Qadr, the commemoration of Muhammad receiving his first revelation from the Angel Gabriel.
+Early that morning, Zikris observe Shab-e-Qadr, the commemoration of Muhammad receiving his first revelation from the angel Jibrīl.

-Zikris observe daily prayers called Zikr in place of Salah, the daily prayers of other Muslims.
-There are five daily Zikrs.
-Three prayers are obligatory and performed in group orally.
-Two are silent and generally performed only by older and more devout Zikris.
-Women perform only the spoken Zikrs.
-The five prayers are known as Gwarbamay, Nemrochay, Rochzarday, Sarshapay, and Nemhangamay.
-Rochzarday and Nemhangamay may be performed individually, with all others being said in a group.
+The five prayers within Zikrism are known as Gwarbamay, Nemrochay, Rochzarday, Sarshapay, and Nemhangamay.
+Rochzarday and Nemhangamay may be performed individually, with all others being performed in a group.

 Zikri places of worship are called Zikr Khanas or Zigrāna (lit.
 'House of Zikr').
 Zikris gather at three times a day at Zikr Khanas and perform a special prayer in a square formation with the leader in the middle.
 This prayer consists of formulae in Persian and Balochi, Quranic verses, and the repetition of God's name while standing, sitting, and prostrating.
 Zikri worshippers wear white or light-colored clothing, wash before participating, and cover their head with a scarf or handkerchief called a rumal.
 Non-Zikris are forbidden to attend Zikri worship services at the Zikr Khana.
 Zikr Khanas were often built on Astanas, places deemed holy by the Zikri community.
 This could be a place a Murshid meditated or the former home of a community leader.
-Unlike Mosques, Zikr Khanas have no Mihrab (there is no need to mark the direction of prayer because God is everywhere), nor Minarets.
+Unlike mosques, Zikr Khanas lack a Mihrab and Minarets.

-Contrary to some popular beliefs, Zikri do not have a different holy book than the Quran or in addition to the Quran.
-According to Sabir Badalkhan, they keep copies of the Quran ("printed by Sunni Muslim printing presses in major Pakistan cities") in Zikr Khanas on shelves or in niches, "usually wrapped in clean costly cloth" and are treated with customary reverence, being kissed by Zikris after recitation of a verse.
+Contrary to some popular beliefs, Zikri do not have a separate holy book than the Quran or in addition to the Quran.
+According to Sabir Badalkhan, they keep copies of the Quran in Zikr Khanas on shelves or in niches, "usually wrapped in clean costly cloth" and are treated with customary reverence, being kissed by Zikris after recitation of a verse.

-On special occasions, Zikris observe Chaugan, songs of praise for Muhammad, the Mahdi, Turbat and Koh-i-Murad, accompanied by ritual dance-like movements.
+On special occasions, Zikris observe Chaugan, songs of praise for Muhammad, the Mahdi, Turbat, and Koh-e-Murad, accompanied by ritual dance-like movements.
 Members stay up all night performing devotions.
 A female reciter known as the Shehr stands in the middle of the formation reciting devotions to which the male group calls back.

 Chaugans are sung in celebration of religious events such as the 27th of Ramadan, Shab-i-Barat (the 15th day of Sha'ban), and Eid al-Adha.
 Zikris believe the fourteenth day of the lunar month, if it falls on a Friday, to be auspicious, and may perform the Chaugan then.
+The Chaugan festival of Ramadan is a 7-day festival with a collective prayer on 27th of Ramadan.
+In 2024, about 215,000 people attended the festivities.